 It is our role, as local public health, to conduct case investigations and require quarantine or isolation when a person has tested positive for or is exposed to COVID-19.
-This is not a suggestion nor is it optional.
-To help contain illness, all individuals who have COVID-19, or who have been exposed to COVID-19 through contact with a COVID-19 case must stay home and away from others.
+To help contain the illness, all individuals who have COVID-19, or who have been exposed to COVID-19 through contact with a COVID-19 case, should stay home and away from others.
 Symptoms of COVID-19 can be mild, and it is possible for individuals without symptoms to spread this highly contagious virus.
-Isolation and quarantine authority are delegated to Coconino County Health and Human Services (CCHHS) and outlined in Arizona Revised Statues and Arizona Administrative code (below).
+Isolation and quarantine authority is delegated to Coconino County Health and Human Services (CCHHS) and outlined in Arizona Revised Statutes and Arizona Administrative code (below).